One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 Karaalioğlu Park Life

 But just take yourself there on a sunny springtime afternoon on a Sunday.
+Wherever you are in the country, Turkish families and groups of friends will be out in force, enjoying their chillout day.

 Sunday In Karaalioğlu Park

-Packed with young people – Antalya has a huge student population – either just enjoying the space and the tea gardens.
+On Sundays, the park is packed with young people – Antalya has a huge student population – either just enjoying the space and the tea gardens.
 Or using it as a ridiculously beautiful thoroughfare between Kaleiçi and the bars, cafes and shops of Işıklar.

 These are our happy times in Antalya.